 Rustic cabin has a loft for sleeping.
-Camping indoors.
+Camping indoors on 52 acres.
 Great for outdoors people who want to bicycle, hike, snowshoe, and kayak days on Red Bank Creek trails.
 The acreage is beautiful and quite private.
 Dogs love it too.
 The cabin is dark and conducive to " early to bed and early to rise" active explorers.
-Sleep well in the quiet with a sturdy door and a roof which means n
+Sleep well in the quiet with a sturdy door and a roof w

 Rustic cabin has a loft for sleeping.
-Camping indoors.
+Camping indoors on 52 acres.
 Great for outdoors people who want to bicycle, hike, snowshoe, and kayak days on Red Bank Creek trails.
 The acreage is beautiful and quite private.
 Dogs love it too.
 The cabin is dark and conducive to " early to bed and early to rise" active explorers.
 Sleep well in the quiet with a sturdy door and a roof which means no leaky tent.
-Heat water on stove to clean up or to make soup.
+Heat water on wood stove or propane single burner for coffee or tea provided.
 The heat from woodstove goes up to loft area.
+In summer we cook over outdoor firepit to keep additional heat from going upstairs.
 Avoid traipsing to toilet outside in middle of night, compost loo is downstairs.
 No flush to wake anyone, just cover with sawdust provided.
 The trails begin in Brookville 3 miles away and go 50 miles to the Allegheny River.
 Or do our 1 hour pink marked hike loop on the property.
 Be aware for winter camping, floor of cabin is concrete and often damp, therefore sleep up in loft.
+This site is best for a couple or small family with older children.
+Open loft to concrete below not good for toddlers and young ones.

-Small firepit next to picnic table outside along a stream, which may be gushing or a trickle depending on weather and time of year.
+Small firepit next to picnic table outside along a stream which may be gushing or a trickle depending weather and time of year.
 The downstairs of cabin is cool on hottest day due to sandstone walls and in winter naturally somewhat warmer than outside.
-Unsplit firewood provided.
 I have a cohost who is not intrusive who helps greet you when I am not available.
 She sells fresh eggs if you'd like some.
 The duck eggs are best.
-An axe and bow saw a single log splitter available for your use.
+An axe, bow saw, and a single log splitter available for your use.
+Spring next to cabin did not pass bacterial testing.
+If used boil, only for washing.
+Potable water provided in thermos.

 - Check in: After 1PM